Compuute/multiagent/README.md

 ```

 This will:
 ✅ Create your local `.env` file from `env.template`
 ✅ Initialize Terraform in both `infra/dev` and `infra/prod`
+✅ Install dependencies & environment prep
-✅ Remind you to set your API keys and project ID
+✅ Remind you to set your secrets

 ---